richievos/admin_reporting/README.markdown

 # Admin Reporting #
-This Rails engine is based on a really interesting article on metrics those running a site should be checking out:  http://www.watchingwebsites.com/archives/lean-analytics-questions-vcs-should-ask-and-youd-better-answer.
-After reading that I started implementing them on http://reeflines.com.
+This Rails engine is based on a really interesting article on metrics those running a site should be checking out:  [Lean analytics: Questions VCs should ask (and you’d better answer)](http://www.watchingwebsites.com/archives/lean-analytics-questions-vcs-should-ask-and-youd-better-answer).
+After reading that I started implementing them on (http://reeflines.com).
 The general concept is you define a report as a structure that looks like so:

     {
       'data set description' => [